A very disjointed reclist. If you know me personally it is also very predictable, probably.

 Birgworld: Cute fuzzy aliens and their cultures.

 Blightseed: My favourite fantasy setting at the moment.
-A low fantasy setting with super in-depth cultures and some specbio.
+A low fantasy soap opera with really fleshed-out cultures and chararcters, political drama, grounded, detailed worldbuilding, and specbio, all in one!

 Mystery Flesh Pit National Park: Found footage sci-fi/analog horror.
 An eldritch abomination is found beneath Texas, and turned into a tourist destination and mine.
 Consequences ensue.